Last Updated on February 11, 2025 by SampleBoard

 For example, estimating software allows builders to account for the costs of smart devices, wiring, and installation, ensuring these elements are incorporated seamlessly into the project without unexpected expenses.

-Smart building technology pairs well with renewable energy solutions, such as solar panels and battery storage systems.
+Smart building technology pairs well with renewable energy solutions like solar panels and battery storage systems.

-By integrating these technologies, homes can generate and store their own power while using smart systems to optimise energy distribution.
+By integrating these technologies, homes can generate and store their power using smart systems to optimize energy distribution.

-For instance, smart inverters can monitor energy production and consumption, automatically prioritising the use of renewable energy sources.
+For instance, smart inverters can monitor energy production and consumption, automatically prioritizing using renewable energy sources.

 This reduces reliance on the grid and lowers utility bills for homeowners.